Search for a recipe

 Instructions

-• Pulse the kaju and make it a powder and keep aside
+• Pulse the kaju and make it into a powder, and keep it aside

-• Cover the pressure cooker with lid and put the weight
+• Cover the pressure cooker with the lid and put the weight

-• Grease a aluminum foil with ghee and keep one more aluminum sheet ready
+• Grease an aluminum foil with ghee and keep one more aluminum sheet ready

-• Turn high flame on small burner and keep the cooker.
-Cook exactly for 4 whistle
+• Turn on medium-high flame on the small burner and keep the cooker.
+Cook exactly for 4 whistles

 • Switch off the gas stove and release the pressure immediately